BetterMuSeek

 Now, switch over to the bass side.
 Do the same process on the E string — the top string — but only do one wrap around the loop.
 Since the bass strings are thicker, they only need one.

 The string end should overlap the A string.
-You might want to pin the end of the bass strings while pulling on them in order to minimize their movement and prevent scratching, but it’s not strictly necessary.
+You might want to pin the end of the bass strings while pulling on them to minimize their movement and prevent scratching, but it’s not strictly necessary.

 Guitar string loop